greenfork/greensky/posts/2021-05-12-functional-programmnig-in-ruby.md

 ## The problem of state

-State - is something that accumulates during program execution.
+State - something that accumulates during program execution.
 In Ruby it is typically contained in instance variables.
 Let's write a simple stack
 implementation:
 ```ruby